ProgramMax/png_cicp_editor/Docs/README.md

 ## Dependencies

-png_cicp_editor has no dependencies beyond the C and C++ standard libraries.
-However, the tests depend on [max](https://github.com/ProgramMax/max), which also has a [BSD 3-Clause license](https://github.com/ProgramMax/max/blob/master/LICENSE).
+png_cicp_editor and its tests depend on [max](https://github.com/ProgramMax/max), which also has a [BSD 3-Clause license](https://github.com/ProgramMax/max/blob/master/LICENSE).
 You can find some parts of max under [Dependencies/max](https://github.com/ProgramMax/png_cicp_editor/blob/master/Dependencies/max).

 ## Engage